-So if you have lyme, candida, parasites, nutritional deficiencies, eat a poor diet, high levels of oxidative stress, take psychotropics, etc. this is stress.
+So if you have Lyme, candida, parasites, nutritional deficiencies, eat a poor diet, have high levels of oxidative stress, take psychotropics, etc. this is stress.
 Stress depletes your neurotransmitters.
 You cannot form new neuronal pathways if you do not have adequate neurotransmitters to work with.

 The effectiveness of the limbic system retraining program can be impacted by all these other stressors we’ve listed above.
 Limbic system rewiring needs neurotransmitters in order to work.
 The way that you form new pathways is with your neurotransmitters.

-As I see it, this explains why some people respond immediately to the limbic system retraining programs and seem to have miraculous recoveries overnight and for others it takes a long time.
+As I see it, this explains why some people respond immediately to the limbic system retraining programs and seem to have miraculous recoveries overnight and for others, it takes a long time.
 For those who have a very small Total Stress Load that is impacting their neurotransmitter production and function and autonomic nervous system, rewiring the brain can be a quick and easy process.
-For those who have a large Total Stress Load interfering with their neurotransmitters and autonomic nervous system it will take longer or possibly be impaired completely.
+For those who have a large Total Stress Load interfering with their neurotransmitters and autonomic nervous system, it will take longer or possibly be impaired completely.

-Most people who are using the DNR or Amygdala RetrainingTM have had MCS, EHS, CFS etc. for quite some time and have already been working on all their contributing factors in the total stress load by eating a healthy diet, taking nutritional supplements, living green, detoxing, etc. for many years.
+Most people who are using the DNR or Amygdala RetrainingTM have had MCS, EHS, CFS, etc. for quite some time and have already been working on all their contributing factors in the total stress load by eating a healthy diet, taking nutritional supplements, living green, detoxing, etc. for many years.
 So they are primed and ready for rewiring.
-The conditions are ripe for rewiring, because they have minimized the amount of triggers that will set the fight/flight system into action.
+The conditions are ripe for rewiring because they have minimized the number of triggers that will set the fight/flight system into action.

 Ashok says that about 15% of people using his program do not respond at all to his Amygdala RetrainingTM and Annie says that about 10% do not respond to her neural retraining.
 It is my opinion that the likely reason that people do not respond is that their Total Stress Load is too high.
-However, I urge you to be aware that I don't see how either one of them could know how many people who buy the DVDs are responding positively.
+However, I urge you to be aware that I don’t see how either one of them could know how many people who buy the DVDs are responding positively.
 So their success statistics may be highly skewed.
 I think the failure rate is much higher based on my own experiences and what I hear from others.